slightlyskepticalpotat/submission-downloader/README.md

 # submission-downloader
-Submission Downloader downloads your submissions in bulk from [DMOJ](https://dmoj.ca/).
+submission-downloader downloads your submissions in bulk from [DMOJ](https://dmoj.ca/).
 You can tell it to download all your submissions, all the correct ones, or the best submission from each question.
 This complements [dmoj-submission-downloader](https://github.com/Ninjaclasher/dmoj-submission-downloader), which downloads all the submissions for a problem.
 Although the code shares some similiarities with it, it was not originally forked from that repository.

 ## Getting Started